What are the steps to becoming a Pilates Instructor?

 Are you interested in becoming a Pilates instructor and live in or near Ann Arbor, Michigan?

-Contact us to learn more about our Pilates instructor training program.
-Schedule a free 15-Minute Consultation with one of our Instructor Trainers to get your questions answered about the MOVE Instructor Training Program.
+You can also schedule a free 15-Minute Consultation with our Program Director to get your questions answered about the MOVE Instructor Training Program.